mcvm-launcher/mcvm/docs/Package.md

 # Packages
 An MCVM package is simply a script that is run to install files and dependencies.
 The file usually follows the format of `package-name.pkg.txt`.
 Package names may contain only letters, numbers, and hyphens (`-`).
+They cannot be longer than 32 characters.

 # Repository
 A package repository is any server that provides an `index.json` of packages for the user to source.
 All that is required to run a repository yourself is to make this `index.json` under `https://example.com/api/mcvm/index.json`.
 An index follows this format: